Vici Gaming: 2013

 On 28 January, Vici signed Greedy, captained by the famous YaphetS as their online/backup squad.
 The rest of the team consisted of xiaotuji, Maybe, nL_Ks, and CaptainGiveMeBall.
 They were focused on Dota, although they have since expanded to Dota 2.

 On 1 March, Vici signed ZSMJ, the founder of Dota 2 squad.
 It was believed that ZSMJ brought some of his teammates from his project with Chisbug to Vici Gaming, of which a member is Sgua_Li.
 In the following weeks, Vici Gaming made some roster adjustments, dropping some players in private while sending out a public notice for interested players to contact them.

 On 28 March, it was announced that carry player ZSMJ replaced mid player sydm and that former carry Cty picked up the mid role.

 In June 2013, following elimination from The International 2013 qualifiers and a disappointing finish outside playoff places in DSL, Vici Gaming announced the departure of team executive, PandaPanPan, and team manager, Nada.
 Their replacement was mikasa, who had played as a substitute for VG.

 On 31 October, Sylar joined the team as the new carry player, but would not be in the starting lineup for almost two months due to contract terms and TuTu remains to play on the ongoing 2013 WPC Ace Dota 2 League.

 In December 2013, Vici Gaming traveled to Poland to compete in the Raidcall EMS Fall LAN finals, joining the ranks of teams like Alliance, Natus Vincere, and DK who were pioneers in east-west tournament participation.
 Vici would go on to take first place at EMS One Fall.
 Following this, the team also traveled to the Kingston HyperX Dota 2 League in Las Vegas., but would subsequently fall from the top of Dota 2 due to a lack of direction and poor player performances.
 Despite placing at many events Vici would not achieve another title in the TI3 to TI4 season.

 2014

+Vici Gaming at The International, July 2014.

 On 16 April, it was announced that former EHOME player QQQ will be joining VG as a coach.

 At the end of April 2014, Vici Gaming received an invitation to The International 2014, where they would go on to place first in the group stage and second overall.
 They lost to NewBee in the finals 3–1.

 On 17 August, rOtK announced his retirement.
 26 August – Sylar leaves the team, and Black^ and iceiceice join.
 VG looked very strong with their new lineup for the rest of the year, certainly the best Chinese team.

 In mid December they travelled to Los Angeles to compete in The Summit 2 and as strong favorites they defeated Cloud9 for the Championship 3–1.